summer-breeze-ego/spotify_project_CT/README.md

 Using main.py it becomes a bit of a game.
 If you run it you can choose from multiple choices what to do at different steps, like creating a user, running one of the discover weekly algorithms on an existing one and seeing the meaning behind the name of the project.

 ## 2. presentation.py
-Using presentation.py you can run one of the 3 discover weekly algorithms or just print all the default algorithms.
+Using presentation.py you can run one of the 3 discover weekly algorithms or just print all the default user-playlist duets..